 The only place in the Bible where God instructs men to wear long hair is in Numbers 6:5 where He commands Nazirites to let their hair grow for the duration of their vow.
 A Nazirite vow was taken by those who were not Levites but wanted to serve in the Temple worship.
 In this case, the man was required to wear long hair as a sign of his submission to God.
 Ironically, the apostle Paul is thought to have taken such a vow not long before he wrote these instructions to the Corinthian church (Acts 18:18).
 He later paid the expenses of four men who had also taken a vow (Acts 21:18-24).

 Because Paul specifies that a woman should wear long hair, some wonder, "How long is long?"
 Some have gone so far as to believe that a woman should never cut her hair.
 However, Scripture does not specify uncut hair, but long hair.
 Others have confused shorn hair with cut hair.
 Shorn hair is hair that has been closely clipped in a mannish hairdo.

 Paul is making the point that a woman should wear her hair long enough so that she looks feminine and honorable.
-This is why he says in verse 15, "If a woman has long hair, it is a glory to her."
+This is why he says in I Corinthians 11:15, "If a woman has long hair, it is a glory to her."
 A woman should pay particular attention to her hair and make certain that it is long enough and properly groomed and styled to enhance her appearance and femininity.